-Recordation tax partially supports the total debt service for this project.
+^{} Recordation tax partially supports the total debt service for this project.

-Unallocated recordation tax revenue in FY21 totals \$314,754; all future unallocated recordation tax revenue will accumulate in a fund balance and will be used for BOCS approved transportation-related cash-to-capital expenses.
+Unallocated recordation tax revenue in FY21 totals \$1.3 million and supports the County's general fund budget.
+All future unallocated recordation tax revenue will accumulate in a fund balance and will be used for BOCS approved transportation-related cash-to-capital expenses.
 The projected recordation tax fund balance at the end of FY20 is \$1.2 million.
 That amount can support transportation cash-to-capital funding as projects are identified.